Coder6-hl/Mr.X.github.io/README.md

   Remember the famous game who wants to be a millionare ?
   I recreated it but with my own way. with the help of my tutor ofcourse.
+  Here is the link to the game if you wnat to try it "https://github.com/Coder6-hl/Who-wants-to-be-a-millionare.git"